 1. Governments are not thinking the same as tech optimists

 Apolitical is right about this and politicians are notoriously slow to respond to social changes of any kind, never mind one of this magnitude.
-Yes, the tech optimists foresee an evolutionary step in human time management when robotics and automation take over the monotony and the drudgery of the repetitive and injury-prone tasks found in so many labor-intensive “jobs”.
-This creates a new workforce that is far more reliable (never taking time off), disposable (without regrets or complaints) and economically efficient than human beings.
+Yes, the tech optimists foresee an evolutionary step in human time management when robotics and automation take over the monotony and the drudgery of the repetitive and injury-prone tasks found in so many labour-intensive “jobs”.
+Of course, these robotic inventions will not come soon enough to stop so many of our hardworking population from getting injured.
+In the meantime, if you’ve been injured at work, you will likely be entitled to personal injury compensation.
+Hopefully, the workforce of tomorrow will mean fewer people will have to take legal action in the future.
+If at all an employee needs to take some legal action but do not know where to head out for the same, check for firms similar to Douglas Beam, P.A.
+We should create a new workforce that is far more reliable (never taking time off), disposable (without regrets or complaints), and economically more efficient than human beings.

 From the technologist’s viewpoint, a BI becomes an essential aspect of employment and personal advancement because of the accelerating pace of technological advancement.
 Every new innovation requires that the humans who will be utilizing those innovations undergo time-consuming training and up-skilling.
 These advances can even lead to whole new careers for which a BI would be the springboard to pursue those educational and up-skilling goals.
 To tech experts, this is not “money for nothing” but instead an investment in the future of the nation, its economic infrastructure, its people and its economy.